 According to the director, the scene involving the giant frog was going to be shot in an extravagant dome "tree" set.
 Three days prior to shooting, he realized that the frog wouldn't seem so giant in the massive set.
 The tree tunnel set was constructed in 2 days.

-The trivia item below may give away important plot points.
+The trivia items below may give away important plot points.

-And although audiences have interpreted the film's bittersweet ending as everything from a religious metaphor to a psychological allegory, Guillermo del Toro offers a simpler, but more poetic, explanation, "I always think of that beautiful quote by Søren Kierkegaard that says the tyrant's reign ends with his death, but the martyr's reign starts with his death.
+Although audiences have interpreted the film's bittersweet ending as everything from a religious metaphor to a psychological allegory, Guillermo del Toro offers a simpler, but more poetic, explanation, "I always think of that beautiful quote by Søren Kierkegaard that says the tyrant's reign ends with his death, but the martyr's reign starts with his death.
 I think that is the essence of the movie; it's about living forever by choosing how you die."